raine/ghtool/README.md

 [![Crates.io][crates-badge]][crates-url]
 ![rust][build-badge]

-A command-line tool for interacting with Github API with some specialized features oriented around Checks.
+`ghtool` is a powerful command-line tool created to streamline interactions with Github, particularly revolving around Checks.
+Its primary use is in large projects where tests are run across multiple jobs.
+The tool makes it convenient to identify failing tests and linting issues, bringing them to your attention in an organized manner.

-## features
+## key features

-- List failing tests across all test checks.
-Useful in big projects where tests are split across multiple jobs.
+- List failing tests across all test checks
-- List linting issues across all checks.
+- List linting issues across all checks
+- List typecheck errors across all checks

 ## installation